StarRocks/starrocks/docs/developers/How to Contribute.md

 - Mentor and guide new contributors.

-- Be listed as a StarRocks Active Contributor .
+- Be listed as a StarRocks Active Contributor.

 - Be awarded a StarRocks Active Contributor e-certificate.

 ## Committer

 Committers are promoted from Active Contributors.

-They have the authority to merge master branches and are responsible for the planning and maintenance of StarRocks.
+They have the authority to merge PRs into master branches and are responsible for the planning and maintenance of StarRocks.
 They also are active members in sharing their knowledge with the community.

 ### How to become a Committer?